 - Taking hormones: Some forms of hormone replacement therapy taken during menopause can raise the risk for breast cancer when taken for more than five years.
 Reproductive history.
 Having the first pregnancy after age 30, not breast feeding, can raise breast cancer risk.

 - Alcohol: Studies show that a woman’s risk for breast cancer increases with the more alcohol she drinks.

 Although you can’t prevent cancer, but there are things you can do that might reduce your risk to it.
 It is important to be proactive about your health.
 Everyone’s risk is unique and can change over time.
-Healthy lifestyle choices can also help lower your risk of breast cancer.
-These choices include choosing foods and exercises that encourage maintenance of a healthy weight.
+Healthy lifestyle choices can also help lower the risk of breast cancer.
+These choices include choosing foods and exercises that encourage the maintenance of a healthy weight.
 When thinking about your lifestyle changes, decide what is best for you at this time in your life!